amema42/minishell/README.md

 # Minishell
 MiniShell is a simple UNIX shell implementation written in C. It supports basic shell functionalities including command execution, built-in commands, input parsing, and more.
 This project serves as a foundational example of how a shell works at a low level.
 Here's a detailed technical documentation and analysis of the `minishell` project, focusing on its structure and key components such as the parser, lexer,  builtins, redirections, pipes, exit status, and ofc - leak checks.

+***
+In this documentation (README.md) some code fractions in order to make the explanation of this project as clear as possible may not correspond to the source code of this project
+***

 ## Project Structure
 ```